 - 1. Preparation of a masterplan to guide the development, submitted as part of the application for planning permission. - 2.
 Provision of on-site recreation to encourage healthy lifestyles, in accordance with relevant policies. - 3.
 2ha safeguarded for provision of primary school. - 4.
 Land safeguarded for provision of medical care facility. - 5.
+Provision of commercial space adjacent to the Broadland Northway (A1270). - 6.
 A local centre at the heart of the development, easily accessible to surrounding residential areas